-${\tt mbarrier}$ is a barrier created in shared memory that supports :
+9.7.12.14.
+Parallel Synchronization and Communication Instructions: mbarrier mbarrier is a barrier created in shared memory that supports:

-- Synchronizing any subset of threads within a CTA - ▶ Waiting for completion of asynchronous cp.async operations initiated by a thread and making them visible to other threads.
+- Synchronizing any subset of threads within a CTA - One-way synchronization of threads across CTAs of a cluster.
+As noted in mbarrier support with shared memory, threads can perform only arrive operations but not wait on an mbarrier located in shared::cluster space. - ▶ Waiting for completion of asynchronous memory operations initiated by a thread and making them visible to other threads.